Sobolev $(p,q)$-extension operators and Neumann eigenvalues: Abstract

 \section{Abstract}

-In this article, we study $(p,q)$-extension operators of Sobolev spaces, based on the duality of composition operators within these spaces.
-We construct Sobolev extension operators in H\"older singular domains using corresponding reflections.
-In addition, we use the $(p,q)$-extension operators to estimate non-linear Neumann eigenvalues.
+In this article, we consider $(p,q)$-extension operators, $1 < q \le p < \infty$, on Sobolev spaces.
+Based on composition operators on Sobolev spaces, we construct the extension operators in outward cuspidal domains with estimates of their norms.
+Using these $(p,q)$-extension operators, we prove estimates for the non-linear Neumann eigenvalues of the $p$-Laplace operator in outward cuspidal domains.